U007A

 Can U007A cause a no-start?

-No. Wiring and connector faults, blown fuses, and bus termination issues account for many U007A cases.
-Module replacement should only follow after network and power supply faults are fully ruled out.
+No. Wiring faults, connector corrosion, blown fuses, and bus-termination issues are common.
+Module replacement should follow only after those are ruled out.

 Disabling U007A in software